arpitkh101/Alexnet-vs-modified_Alexnet/README.md

-## Simple Alexnet
+## Orignal Model
-- Trained Alexnet on CIFAR-10 dataset using Pytorch initialized with pre-trained weights
+- Trained a deep convolutional neural network Alexnet on CIFAR-10 dataset using Pytorch initialized with pre-trained weights
 - 63% accuracy was obtained from the classification model after training for 10 epochs

 ## Modifications